patshaughnessy/patshaughnessy.github.io/posts/2014-09-23-how-arel-converts-ruby-queries-into-sql-statements.markdown

 It turns out that ActiveRecord itself doesn’t convert your
 <span class="code">ActiveRecord::Relation</span> query to SQL; instead, it uses
-a separate gem called Arel.
-Googling for “Arel” we can easily find its Github
+a separate gem called Arel to do that.
+Googling for “Arel” we can easily find its Github repo:
-repo:

 <img src="http://patshaughnessy.net/assets/2014/9/23/arel1.png"/><br/>
 <img src="http://patshaughnessy.net/assets/2014/9/23/arel2.png"/>